 People know tea for at least 3000 years.
 It has a rich tradition in countries where this “jewel” is rooted.
 Several legends, each in its own way, talk of its origin.
-Many nations cherish it and claim that they discovered tea.
+Many nations cherish it and claim that they discovered it.

 China: “It refreshed him and also banished the fatigue and sleepiness.”